MicrosoftDocs/playfab-docs/playfab-docs/release-notes/index.md

 Date: September 13, 2024

 - Removed GetStatisticDefinitions from the Progression API.
-This call was not intended to be included as part of the publis preview.
+This call was not intended to be included as part of the public preview.
 - Added SetDisplayName to the Profile API.

 ## 240830